 In other words, when the AICPA is wringing its hands wondering why it isn’t meeting its new membership quotas, it need only engage in a bit of self-reflection to realize that it’s partially at fault for supporting this barrier to entry.
 And is that a bad thing?

-When first implemented, the 150-hour rule was previously credited with a 38% decline in accounting graduates.
+In its early days, the 150-hour rule was responsible for 38% of the decline in accounting graduates.
 The Great Recession fixed that right up, however, and collegiate accounting programs have continued to see record numbers over subsequent years.

 In his research, Barrios wonders out loud if the ambiguous nature of the 150-hour rule (see above, re: underwater basketweaving) makes it easier for so-called “low ability” candidates to enter the market, while the rule itself and the time investment required to meet it may deter high-value candidates from pursuing accounting at all.